JonSteinn/OpenSSL/README.md

 # OpenSSL
-A chat server that uses OpenSSL by
+A chat server that uses OpenSSL
-* Daði Guðvarðarson
-* Daníel Örn Stefánsson
-* Jón Steinn Elíasson

 ## Compile and run
 In the root folder, run the following command to compile.